eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 <allocation-taxation id="185" taxation-threshold="2147483648" timestamp="2021-02-26T11:11:42.311" intervalms="3745.785" />
 ```

 Details about the start of the cycle are recorded by the `<cycle-start>` element.
 The cycle is recorded as a `partial gc` with an `id=336`.
-Any subsequent elements associated with this cycle have a `contextid=186` to match the cycle's `id`.
+Any subsequent elements that are associated with this cycle have a `contextid=186` to match the cycle's `id`.
 You can use this `contextid` value to distinguish the partial GC cycle increment and operations from interleaving increments and operations from other `balanced` cycles, such as global *mark* cycles.

 ```xml
 <cycle-start id="186" type="partial gc" contextid="0" timestamp="2021-02-26T11:11:42.311" intervalms="3745.805" />

 ```

-The partial cycle begins its one and only GC increment, recorded using the `<gc-start>` element.
-You can understand the effect that the increment operations have on the heap by comparing snapshots of the memory taken at the start and the end of the increment.
+The partial cycle begins its only GC increment, recorded by using the `<gc-start>` element.
+You can understand the effect that the increment operations have on the heap by comparing snapshots of the memory that are taken at the start and the end of the increment.
 The child elements `<mem-info>` and `<mem>` of the `<gc-start>` and `<gc-end>` elements record the amount of memory available and where it is located in the heap.

 ```xml
 <gc-start id="187" type="partial gc" contextid="186" timestamp="2021-02-26T11:11:42.311">